heptarch/heptarch.github.io/drafts/type-diff.md

 explains what differentiation is in the language of types.
 He then augments this type to provide a more efficient means for performing automatic differentiation (AD).
 [I'll explain what these terms mean in more detail below.]
-This is important because automatic differentiation is an essential part of computational tasks like deep learning.
+This is important because automatic differentiation is used in hard computational tasks like deep learning.
 As nice as this paper is, there is an ugly, ad hoc constraint in the type signature, where certain maps are restricted to be linear "by hand".
 This restriction should really be reflected in the type signature itself, and indeed, this is essential if we want to do AD on